xijo/helmsman/README.md

 ## Compatibility

-Helmsman is working for rails 3 & 4 and for any ruby >= 1.9.3
+Helmsman is working for rails 3 & 4 and needs ruby 2

 ## Contributing